nukularrr/Draco/README.md

 * fit - Least squares fitting routines.
 * fpe_trap - Catch IEEE floating point exceptions
 * FortranCheck - Test Fortran compatibility and interoperability
   * The examples in this component will demonstrate if the Fortran compiler is working; if Fortran/C inter-language linking/running is working and sample `ISO_C_BINDING` calls.
+* kde - KDE are a natural extension of quadrature.
+They reconstruct a smooth representation of a sampled field based on a specified Kernel shape.
+This populates the initial KDE infrastructure and some simple 1D reconstructions.
 * lapack_wrap - C++ wrapper for BLAS and LAPACK.
 * linear - direct solvers for small linear systems of equations.
 * mesh - Encapsulate mesh definition and accessors.